YukitoNakamura/bluestormgame/README.md

 ## Changelog
 ---
+### Build 2025-07-05

+#### Added
+- Town Hall map added with first floor.
+Contains the basic services you'd find in a common town hall.
+- Town Hall receptionist now has a information role.
+In case you don't remember where things are, you can go to him and ask where each department is.
+Some of his options are still locked, as they will be redone with more updates.
+- Town Hall receptionist now has a Taxes menu.
+Yes, I plan to maybe add taxes to the game, but I need to check how to work out the battle prizes into the taxes.
+Taxes will be paid in a season basis once the system is fully implemented.
+- Ratt's flat has been readded to the game, but it's not enterable yet.
+- Some places now have openable doors, like the town hall and the protagonist's flat.
+- Phone menu readded.
+#### Removed:
+- Call Transport, Status and PassTime choices on the phone menu.
+#### Reworks
+- Reworked the property menu, to show options in plural instead of singular.
+#### To do for July 12
+- Work out quests 1 to 3;
+- Readd the complex;
+- Readd day-night cycle.
+#### To do for the future updates:
+- Readd the damsels;
+- Readd the scenes;
+- Readd the chopper feature;
+- Work out story quests.
+---
 ### Build 2025-06-21
 #### Changed:
 - The 20+ outside city maps have been condensed to 5(8 with the beach and additional housing complex maps).
 The city is now formed of north, south, east, west and downtown areas.